CyberMiles/blog/content/post/20190613-giveaway8-en.md

 ---
 title: "Win a Philips Electric Shaver for Father's Day gift, sponsored by Lvl.99"
-date: 2019-06-12T15:30:23+08:00
+date: 2019-06-13T15:30:23+08:00
 draft: false
 tags: ["e-commerce","dapp","father's day","gift"]
 categories: ["en"]
 ---

 Father’s Day is just around the corner!
 Do you have a gift in mind for Dad?
 The man who has been the most caring guardian for you deserves something nice!
 No idea yet?
 This is where CyberMiles comes to rescue!
+[Enter to win a $50 USD Philips Electric Shaver](https://www.fairplaydapp.com/v1/play.html?contract=0xcc34EF82D46cD2Ce3530a4C3f1c9CB583b838e9e).

+---

-CyberMiles, a public blockchain for e-commerce, is doing a lucky-draws campaign to celebrate the grand launch of the new DApp, [FairPlay](https://www.fairplaydapp.com/).
+CyberMiles, a public blockchain for e-commerce, is doing a lucky-draws campaign to celebrate the launch of our new DApp, [FairPlay](https://www.fairplaydapp.com/).

-Father's Day is this weekend, so the 8th giveaway for this celebration is a Philips Electric Shaver for Father's Day gift each for two lucky winners, set to end before 16th June.
+Father's Day is this weekend.
+The 8th giveaway for this celebration is a [Philips Electric Shaver](https://www.fairplaydapp.com/v1/play.html?contract=0xcc34EF82D46cD2Ce3530a4C3f1c9CB583b838e9e) for Father's Day gift each for two lucky winners, set to end before 16th June.
 This Shaver ($50 USD worth) is a good choice to show your thanks to your father.

 ![](/images/20190613-giveaway8-01.png)

 This prize is sponsored by lvl.99, a CyberMiles genesis Validator.
-Lvl 99 is based in Jakarta.
+Lvl 99 is based in Jakarta, Indonesia.
 It represents a group of Indonesia investors who had supported CyberMiles since day one.

 Lvl 99 shares CyberMiles' vision of decentralized e-commerce.
 Its investors had supported Hijup, Carro, Kudo, Laku6 and other top e-commerce startups throughout Southeast Asia.